BooneJS/OhLife2DayOne/README.md

 Description
 -----------

-This script works with the Day One command line utility found in the Application Package.
+This script works with the Day One command line utility that can be downloaded from http://dayoneapp.com/tools/.
 The input to this script is the exported text file from OhLife.com (https://ohlife.com/export).
 Clicking the "Export" button will save a .txt file to ~/Downloads/ohlife_YYYYMMDD.txt.